-- 5.55 The plan policies are likely to result in long-term positive benefits in relation to the 'Biodiversity' SEA theme.
+- Neighbourhood Plan's focus on supporting the development of high quality and distinctive villagescapes will also reinforce local character. - 5.55 The plan policies are likely to result in long-term positive benefits in relation to the 'Biodiversity' SEA theme.
 This is linked to the Neighbourhood Plan's requirement to deliver biodiversity netgain and its support for high-quality and multifunctional green infrastructure across the parish.
 In terms of the 'Land, Soil and Water Resources' SEA theme, a number of the Neighbourhood Plan's allocations will lead to the inevitable loss of productive agricultural land.
 However, the Neighbourhood Plan also encourages the use of previously developed land where available. - 5.56 In light of the area's surface water flood risk and recent flooding events, the Neighbourhood Plan provides a close focus on policies which aim to reduce that risk as far as possible.
 This includes through an emphasis on the inclusion of climate change allowances within flood risk assessments, drainage scheme proposals and through seeking to ensure that new development effectively considers its impacts on surface water flood risk.
 This will help ensure that no significant adverse effects on surface water flood risk will take place as a result of the allocations taken forward through the Neighbourhood Plan, and increased resilience to flood risk is secured. - 5.57 The Neighbourhood Plan will also initiate a number of beneficial approaches regarding the 'Transportation' SEA through supporting provisions which will encourage and facilitate walking and cycling as alternatives to the private car.
 These are not though considered to be significant in the context of the SEA process given the scope of the Neighbourhood Plan and the scale of proposals.